kuhumcst/texton/administration.md

 ## Integration of NLP (or other) tool
 Every tool that can run

 1. in batch mode (i.e. without requiring interaction while running)
-2. under an operating system featuring a webserver that includes PHP can be integrated in the Text Tonsorium.
+2. under an operating system featuring a webserver that includes PHP

+can be integrated in the Text Tonsorium.

-This is how integration is done
+This is how integration is done:

 1. Add the tool's metadata to the Text Tonsorium.
-3. Generate the PHP wrapper for that specific tool.
+2. Generate the PHP wrapper for that specific tool.
 Copy and paste the code to a file called 'index.php'.
-4. Open index.php and search for the comments that say TODO.
+3. Open index.php in an editor and search for the comments that say TODO.
 Add or edit code as you see necessary to run the tool.
-5. Copy index.php to a location where the webserver can see it.
+4. Copy index.php to a location where the webserver can see it.
-6. Tell the webserver under which condition to activate this index.php, i.e. bind the tool's URL (as stated in the metadata) to the location where index.php is saved.
+5. Tell the webserver under which condition to activate this index.php, i.e. bind the tool's URL (as stated in the metadata) to the location where index.php is saved.

 ### Details